FriendsOfSymfony/FOSCommentBundle/Resources/doc/9-using_a_markup_parser.md

 FOSCommentBundle ships with support for Exercise\HTMLPurifierBundle and the set up procedure for using HTMLPurifier can be found [at the following page](9a-markup_htmlpurifier.md)

+This is an example [bridge implementation](9b-sundown_markdown_parser.md) that uses the PECL sundown module.

 ## That is it!
 [Return to the index.](index.md)